MMLabCodes/eOHE-VAE/README.md

 # eOHE-VAE

-An algorith to perform embedded One Hot Encoding (eOHE) on categorical data.
+An algorithm to perform embedded One Hot Encoding (eOHE) on categorical data.

 ## Overview